TONO’s Member Services receives many enquiries and questions every day. We have gathered the most common issues in a handy TONO FAQ.

 Here is an explanation of how the royalties payable for various types of concert are calculated.
 Licensed concerts First, we need to solve two separate equations: 1: Concert points (a) * the duration of the work (b) / the duration of the concert (c) = work points (d) 2: Work points (d) * point value

-Please check this pdf document to see how the royalties payable in the various performance areas are calculated. (in Norwegian) TONOS AVREGNINGSMODELL
+Please check this pdf document to see how the royalties payable in the various performance areas are calculated how the royalties payable in the various performance areas are calculated (in Norwegian).

 In this area, TONO has entered into a separate agreement with the Association of Norwegian Theatres and Orchestras (NTO), which obviates the need for TONO rights holders to negotiate directly for performances put on by NTO members.
 The agreement between NTO and TONO covers the right to perform and the right to receive royalties for